BrockCruess/BROCK-bot/README.md

 - Most brand new accounts are scammers, and when they're instantly kicked upon joining they rarely come back later

-### Expired Channels
-When enabled:

-- Monitors specified categories for inactive channels

-- Add categories to monitor for expired channels using `/add Expired Channels Category`

-- Marks channels as expired after configured number of days

-- Set the number of days before a channel is marked as expired using `/set Channel Expiry Days`

-- Creates log entries with delete buttons for expired channels

-- Allows manual review and deletion of expired channels

-- Great for cleaning up support ticket channels that have been closed for a configured number of days

 ### Logs
 When enabled: